angoca/db2-index/Home.md

  * Documentation: Documentation about DB2 in KnowledgeCenter or previous InfoCenters.
  * Forum: Discussions about a topic.
  * Planet: List of blogs.
+ * Program: A project that performs an advanced task in DB2.
+ * Script: Set of instructions to perform a job.
  * Support: Note written by the IBM support.
  * Twitter: Twitter account.
  * Video: Specific video about a topic.